 The first step is communication.
 Something so simple seems to be a major problem in marriage.
 Without proper communication, you are doomed to fail.
 So let your spouse know how you feel about your sex life.
 Be honest.
 We sometimes forget that our spouse is not a mind reader and that we need to express our feelings to them.

 Step two is defining the problem/issue.
 Do you enjoy it?
 Are you uncomfortable?
 Are you needs not being met?
 Are there outside factors of which you have not disclosed?
 Are your parents or in-laws sleeping in the other room?
 Has your sex drive decreased since a major life event?
 Having children?
 Weight gain?
 Financial struggles?
 Stress?
 Really dig deep to find out why you are in this situation.

 Step three is commitment.
 Without commitment, there can be no growth.
 You must make a commitment to yourself and your partner that you will make an effort to improve your sex life.
 You can start small with 1 day a week on an agreed upon day (say a Friday) and work your way up.
 The last thing you want to do is set yourself up for failure.

 Step four is make an effort.
 If you want to make a change, you have to put for the effort to do so.
 That might mean planning a “date night” or getting a sexy little outfit.
 You might set the mood by lighting some candles, getting some “toys” or massage oil.
+For some they enjoy sensual content from websites such as TubeV together.
 Whatever it is you decide to do having a plan will help tremendously.

 Step five is action.
 What is a commitment without action?
 Nothing at all.
 So make sure that you actually do have sex.
 Otherwise steps 1-4 are all for naught.
 A plan is nothing without action.